Cookie Management

 Mandatory Cookies

 Always on.
-These cookies are necessary for the website to function and cannot be turned off.
-They are usually set in response to actions you take, such as setting privacy preferences, logging in, or filling out forms.
+These cookies are necessary for the site to function and perform its features.
+They cannot be disabled.
+They are usually set in response to actions you take, such as selecting privacy settings, logging in, or filling out forms.

 Analytical Cookies